JillShah11/python/README.md

 # Deployment

 Connection with MySQL Server
 We created a connection URL that specifies the database type, username, password, host, and the name of the database.
 We used the create_engine function to create a database engine, which will establish a connection to the specified MySQL database.
 The engine will allow you to interact with the database.

 ###### Disclaimer ######

-We might get an issue
+We might get an issue while attempting the CSV file Example ERROR: invalid start byte
+The solution to the above error: we will use (encoding='latin-1')